LaunchCodeEducation/java-web-dev-curriculum/content/controllers-and-routing/reading/controllers-with-parameters/_index.md

 {{< youtube lRNO0eAcSs4 >}}

 {{% notice blue Note "rocket" %}}
-The starter code for this video is found in the [query-parameters branch](https://github.com/LaunchCodeEducation/hello-spring/tree/query-parameters) of the `hello-spring-demo` repo.
+The starter code for this video is found in the [query-parameters branch](https://github.com/LaunchCodeEducation/hello-spring/tree/query-parameters) of the `hello-spring` repo.
 The final code presented in this video is found on the [path-variables branch](https://github.com/LaunchCodeEducation/hello-spring/tree/path-variables).
 Please code along to the videos on your own `hello-spring` project.
 {{% /notice %}}

 ## `@PathVariable`